What is PYS?

 Socialstyrelsen doesn’t review language tests or keep lists of approved exams, apart from TISUS.
 According to the ordinance HSLF-FS 2016:64 medical license can be approved to those who pass an exam of CEFR level C1.
 All of those who have passed PYS and applied for a medical license so far have had their applications approved, which is why we state that Socialstyrelsen accepts this exam.
 The Swedish institute however, publish PYS as a validation option on their website about language tests.
 På Svenska institutets hemsida kan du dock läsa om PYS som ett exempel på test i svenska språket.

-Currently, the exam can be taken only in Stockholm.
-If you represent an organisation that would like to buy the exam for multiple test takers, we can possibly arrange for the test to be taken elsewhere.
+If you represent an organisation that would like to buy the exam for multiple test takers, we can arrange for the test to be taken at any location, in Sweden or elsewhere.
 Please contact us directly in that case.

 Both TISUS and PYS validate a C1 language level, and you can apply for a medical license using a pass certificate from either exam.
 The difference is that PYS is focused on medical Swedish, which is a good preparation for your work in Sweden.
 In order to pass PYS you will need to be able to read and understand texts from Socialstyrelsen, consult patients and write medical records, skills that are necessary when you practise professionally.
 This is not tested in TISUS.